-- Religion and belief (or lack of religion or belief)
+- Religion and belief

-- Sexual orientation (including homophobia and biphobia)
+- Sexual orientation

 A victim does not have to be a member of the group at which the hostility is targeted.
 For example, a person does not have to be a disabled person to be a victim of a disability hate incident.
 Neither does a person have to be gay to be a victim of a homophobic hate incident.